unclebconnor/hiring-engineers/answers.md

 $ /usr/local/bin/datadog-agent start // manually starts agent
 ```
 * I confirmed that both agents were reporting by looking at the host map page
 * Strange behavior:  My host map page has changed a few times and at one point I had 3 hexagons, 2 of which represented my macbook.
-From this [help article](https://goo.gl/Zm5rY4) It seems that there are cases where a host might send multiple unique names, which Datadog then aliases separately.
+From this [article](https://goo.gl/Zm5rY4) It seems that there are cases where a host might send multiple unique names, which Datadog then aliases separately.
 The problem seems to have resolved itself, though it's unclear whether this is a result of uninstalling and reinstalling or just time.

 ## Useful Commands for the given tasks
 Vagrant/Ubuntu Commands: